aq-org/aq-website/en/src/content/post/an-excellent-virtual-machine-memory-architecture.md

 };
 ```

-Due to memory reasons, `plan 1` will also cause great memory loss. </br>
+Since pointers take up 4 to 8 bytes, the data itself takes up 1 to 8 bytes, plus the type takes up 1 byte, plan 1 takes up 6 to 17 bytes.
+There may also be memory alignment issues, so plan 1 will also cause a huge memory loss.</br>
-In fact, when it is required to retain memory information, `plan 2` has the highest memory utilization, but it cannot preserve the `coherence` of different types of data in the same data structure, which may make some pointer operations invalid.
-Therefore, for `memory safety`, `plan 2` is not used. </br>
+In fact, when it is required to retain memory type information, the highest memory utilization is `plan 2`, but `plan 2` cannot preserve the `coherence` of different types of data in the same data structure (such as: structure), which may make some pointer operations invalid.
+Therefore, for `memory safety`, do not use `plan 2`. </br>
-In some cases, `plan 3` can also meet the needs of memory storage, but due to the need of reduced instruction sets, type information is not included in the instructions, so it cannot meet the needs of reduced instruction sets. </br>
+In some cases (the virtual machine instruction set includes types), `plan 3` can also meet the needs of memory storage, but due to the need for a reduced instruction set, type information is not included in the instructions, so it cannot meet the needs of virtual machine operation.</br>

-Therefore, we adopt the following design to ensure the `utilization` of `memory`, and at the same time greatly improve the memory usage problem. </br>
+Therefore, we adopt the following design to ensure the utilization of memory and greatly improve the memory usage problem. </br>

+`AQ`'s `memory` directly uses `void*` pointer to store data, `size_t` to store the occupied memory size, and `uint8_t` array to store the type.
+Since `uint8_t` occupies `8` bits, in order to reduce the occupation, each byte uses `4` bits to store the type.
+Therefore, a `uint8_t` variable can store `2` types.
+The first `4` bits of each `uint8_t` variable are used for the type of the `even` bytes, and the last `4` bits are used for the type of the `odd` bytes. </br>

 ```C
 // The struct stores information about the memory.